A60AB5450353F40E/bch-bigint/readme.md

 ##### OP_NOT (0x91)

 Pop one item from stack.
-If value is 0 change it to 1, else for all other values,  change it to 0.
+If value is 0 change it to 1, else (for any other value) change it to 0.
 Push the result on the stack.
-This may reduce the size of the stack item to 0, e.g. if executed on `aabbdd` the result will be an empty stack item (0).
+This may reduce the size of the stack item to 0, e.g. if executed on `aabbdd` the result will be an empty stack item (0), size of which is 0.
-Or, it may increase the size of the stack item from 0 to 1, e.g. if executed on  an empty stack item (0), it will yield `01`.
+Or, it may increase the size of the stack item from 0 to 1, e.g. if executed on an empty stack item (0) it will yield `01`.

 ##### OP_0NOTEQUAL (0x92)

 Pop one item from stack.
 If value is not 0 change it to 1.
 If it is 0, leave it unchanged.
 Push the result on stack.
-This may reduce the size of the stack item to 0, e.g. if executed on `aabbdd` the result will be an empty stack item (0).
+This may reduce the size of the stack item to 1, e.g. if executed on `aabbdd` the result will be `01` (1), size of which is 1.
 If executed for an empty stack item (0), it will leave the top stack item unchanged.

 #### Binary Operations